PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/link/README.md

 ### Size

-The link has different size :
+Different sizes are available for each link:
   - `sm` (small)
   - `md` (medium)
   - `lg` (large)

-For each size, you can add to the root element the class `puik-alert--${size}`:
+To use any of these sizes, add the `puik-alert--${size}` class to the root element:

 ```html{5}
 <a